citusdata/the-process/README.md

 This image contains all the artifacts required to produce a build of citus binaries for exactly 1 postgres version.
 This image is build for every supported Postgres version.
 Any scripts driving the build are contained in the citus repostiroy.

 The postgres version is installed from the pgdg apt archive.
-This allows us to install older versions, and therefor keep the versions of postgres pinned during normal release cycles.
+This allows us to install older versions, and therefore keep the versions of postgres pinned during normal release cycles.
 To bump the version of the Postgres to build against one should change the version as pinned in the `Makefile`

 ### exttester

 Very comparable to the `extbuilder` (todo: merge the images together - yes they are that similar).
-This image however is slightly optimized for actually running the tests of citus against 1 postgres verstion.
+This image however is slightly optimized for actually running the tests of citus against 1 postgres version.

 ### failtester